Structures with not too fast unlabelled growth: Introduction

 For a general introduction and more details on infinite domain CSPs we refer the reader to~\cite{bodirsky2021complexity,pinsker2022current}.

 A natural subclass of structures for which the above conjecture is sometimes considered is the class of structures which are interpretable in $(\mathbb{Q};<)$ (see for instance~\cite{Bodirsky}, partial results in this direction have been obtained in~\cite{ecsps,tcsps-journal,BodMot-Unary,bodor2022csp,bodirsky2024complexity,bodirsky2025structures}.
-The conjecture has also been verified for various other classes of structures, see~\cite{BodPin-Schaefer-both,posetCSP18,bodirsky2021canonical,Phylo-Complexity,bodirsky2018universal,bodor2022csp,mottet2023order,mottet2024smooth}.
+The conjecture has also been verified for various other classes of structures, see~\cite{BodPin-Schaefer-both,posetCSP18,bodirsky2021canonical,Phylo-Complexity,bodirsky2018universal,bodor2022csp,mottet2024order,mottet2024smooth}.

-As we mentioned in Section~\ref{sect:model} we know that all structures in $\subexs$ are interpretable in $(\mathbb{Q};<)$.
-In~\cite{bodor2022csp} Conjecture~\ref{conj:csp} has been verified for hereditarily cellular structure which are exactly the stable structures in $\subexs$ by Theorem~\ref{intro:ms}.
+As we mentioned in Subsection~\ref{sect:model} we know that all structures in $\subexs$ are interpretable in $(\mathbb{Q};<)$.
+In~\cite{bodor2022csp} Conjecture~\ref{conj:csp} has been verified for hereditarily cellular structures which are exactly the stable structures in $\subexs$ by Theorem~\ref{intro:ms}.

 A more approachable goal would be to verify Conjecture~\ref{conj:csp} for structures with at most polynomial unlabelled growth.
 By using Theorem~\ref{poly_const_struct} one can argue that this is enough to show it in the case when the structure $\fb$ is bidefinable with a disjoint union of finitely many copies of $(\mathbb{Q};<)$ and some cellular structure (see the discussion at the end of Section~\ref{sect:orbit}).
 This looks promising since the infinite-domain CSP dichotomy conjecture has already been solved for all reducts of $(\mathbb{Q};<)$~\cite{tcsps-journal} and all hereditarily cellular structures~\cite{bodor2022csp}.
 We want to emphasize, however, that in order to recover the complexity of a CSP of structure usually a much finer distinction than just bidefinability is necessary, namely we need to identify relations which are \emph{primitively positively} definable.
 Therefore, even in the simple-looking case outlined above the solution to Conjecture~\ref{conj:csp} poses some serious challenges.